theo-armour/agenda/1-simplicity/2024-01-14-photographer-proposal.md

 Timing: as and when items come ot of storage an are cleaned and repaired

-Possibility: ahundred or so minor items in storage such a Dunhill lightes, old watches, Japanese netsukes, etc
+Possibility: a hundred or so minor items in storage such a Dunhill lighters, old watches, Japanese netsukes, etc

 ## China, Glass & Silver